SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 missile weapons, or throwing skill, up to a maximum bonus of +3D.

 Determining Success
-Once the combat diﬃculty has been determined, the attacker rolls the die code in his character’s combat skill and compares the total to the combat diﬃculty.
-If it equals or exceeds the combat diﬃculty, the attack hits, probably doing damage or having another effect that the attacker intended.
-If it was less than the combat diﬃculty, then the attack misses.
+Once the combat difficulty has been determined, the attacker rolls the die code in his character’s combat skill and compares the total to the combat difficulty.
+If it equals or exceeds the combat difficulty, the attack hits, probably doing damage or having another effect that the attacker intended.
+If it was less than the combat difficulty, then the attack misses.

 > Common Combat